I want to . . .

 Workers' compensation is the nation's oldest social insurance program: It was adopted in most states, including California, during the second decade of the 20th century.
 The workers' compensation system is based on a trade-off between employers and employees.
 Employees are entitled to receive prompt, effective medical treatment for on-the-job injuries or illnesses no matter who is at fault and, in return, are prevented from suing employers over those injuries.

 The vast majority of workers' compensation claims are resolved without any problems.
-However, sometimes a disagreement can arise between you and your employee over issues such as whether the injury was sustained on-the-job or how much in benefits they are entitled to receive.
+However, sometimes a disagreement can arise between you and your employee over issues such as whether the injury was sustained on the job or how much in benefits they are entitled to receive.

 Please be advised that if you are a roofer and don't have any employees, you are still required to carry workers' compensation insurance.